A-Momin/noteshub/nts/notes_aws.md

     -   `Public IP Address`: A network interface can also be associated with a public IP address or an Elastic IP address (EIP), allowing the instance to communicate with the internet.
     -   `Security Groups`: Network interfaces can be associated with one or more security groups, which act as virtual firewalls, controlling the traffic allowed to and from the instance.
     -   `Traffic Monitoring and Control`: AWS provides tools for monitoring and controlling traffic through network interfaces, such as VPC Flow Logs, which capture information about the IP traffic going to and from network interfaces.

+-   **VPC Endpoint**: An `VPC Endpoint` allows you to privately connect your VPC to supported AWS services and VPC endpoint services powered by AWS PrivateLink, without using an internet gateway, NAT device, VPN connection, or AWS Direct Connect.
+These endpoints provide secure access to services by keeping traffic within the AWS network, avoiding exposure to the public internet.

+    1. **Interface Endpoints**: Elastic Network Interfaces (ENI) with private IP addresses that act as entry points to services such as S3, DynamoDB, SNS, or your own AWS-hosted services.

+        - `Purpose`: Provides private connectivity between your VPC and AWS services through the private IPs of the endpoints.
+        - `Example Use Case`: Accessing Amazon S3 or Amazon DynamoDB from within your VPC without exposing traffic to the internet.
+        - `Cost`: There's a cost for creating and using interface endpoints because they rely on AWS PrivateLink.

+    2. **Gateway Endpoints**: A gateway that you specify in your route table to route traffic privately to Amazon S3 or DynamoDB.

+        - `Purpose`: Provides a direct route from your VPC to these services without an intermediate NAT or VPN.
+        - `Supported Services`: Currently, only Amazon S3 and DynamoDB are supported.
+        - `Cost`: Free to use, but only available for a limited set of services.

 -   `Egress-only Internet Gatway`:
 -   `NAT Instanc`: